 When your startup is going out of business, you generally, have a huge debt burden.
-You must be having immense debts to suppliers, landlords, service providers, utilities, private lender, or even a bank.
+You must have immense debts to suppliers, landlords, service providers, utilities, private lenders, or even a bank.
 Once you are sure of closing down your business, you must notify all your creditors about your business’s current state of affairs.

 You need to get prepared for your small business’s upcoming closure.
-You need to chalk out an effective plan for paying off these debts in full, or settling these debts for less than the owed balance or even think about heading towards filing a bankruptcy.
+You need to chalk out an effective plan for paying off these debts in full, settling these debts for less than the owed balance, or even thinking about heading towards filing a bankruptcy.
 There is another option that many business owners take and that is trying to ignore all your debts and forever hoping that even the creditors would be kind enough to ignore you.

 Negotiating Deals on Your Business Debt

 If we assume that you are unable to pay off all your debts to creditors in full then several questions would be cropping up.
 You need to determine exactly how much you could expect your creditors to settle for.
 This obviously depends on the specific kind of creditor, the attitude of your creditors, and the legal aspects of your debt.